The impact of MIT's humanistic fields around the world

-Fotini Christia on new U.S./Taliban agreement: will it bring peace to the Afghan people?
+Fotini Christia on new U.S./Taliban agreement: will it bring peace to Afghanistan?

 "The truth is that the Afghan government has been fearful of a possible peace agreement with the Taliban, as that would allow for the military withdrawal of its main backer, the U.S., says Christia.
 "Special Envoy Zalmay Khalilzad, an American of Afghan descent who has been heading the negotiations with notable canny, has been working hard to keep the intra-Afghan negotiations on track."
 Story

 When culture clashes with Covid-19